 Speaking of marinating, I didn’t use the entire chimichurri batch in my salad, so you could easily portion off some of it and to use as a marinade for chicken, and then add the chicken to the salad after cooking.
 And for all you fellow egg lovers out there, I can’t stop thinking about how awesome a soft boiled egg would be on top of this lovely salad.

-And if you don’t use all the chimichurri to dress the salad, head over to the original chimichurri post to see some ideas for how you can enjoy it.
+And if you need more ideas for your leftover chimichurri, head over to the original chimichurri post to see some ideas for how you can enjoy it.
 The possibilities are truly endless.

 Zucchini and Orzo Salad with Chimichurri